logo

 Although the reasons for this behavior are still not fully understood, bottlenose dolphins are known to take in calves from other species.

-In the video below (that is not related to the story), a bottlenose dolphin adopts a baby whale.
+In the video below (which is not related to the story), a bottlenose dolphin adopts a baby whale.

 “We are hoping to re-encounter her to monitor this interesting phenomenon.”